-Microplex's Unix host software, which comes with each Microplex product, has been improved making it easier to use.
-This new software has been available for approximately 6 months, however, so you may have used this already.
+Microplex's Unix host software, which comes with each Microplex product, has now been improved making it easier to use.

 Overview

 The Unix host software provided with Microplex products comes compressed and tarred using standard Unix utilities.
 The file will always be called "npdist.tar.1.Z" so once copied onto your Unix system, you will need to uncompress and untar it for use in a temporary directory.